How to Stop the Mail of a Deceased Person

 Unlike first class mail, non-first class mail does not provide free automatic returns and mail forwarding.
 Therefore, your best plan of action is to contact junk mailers directly to stop all mail to the deceased.

-Planning Ahead With Trustworthy
+Planning With Trustworthy

 At Trustworthy, we understand how difficult it is to deal with losing someone you love.
 We also know that having to handle all aspects of your loved one’s estate in the midst of your grieving and remembrance makes everything more difficult.
 Trustworthy simplifies this process so you have space to grieve and heal.